meet our manager - lucy

 - The welfare, learning and all-round development of children with different backgrounds and levels of ability, including those with special educational needs and disabilities.

-As children enter the nursery for the start of their session, their name card will be displayed with a YES/NO question for you to answer with your child (this happens daily).
+As children enter the nursery for the start of their session, their name card will be displayed.
+Please support your child at the start of each session to find their name.

 Small Group Time

-This is a time for children to work in small groups mainly with their Key Person to work on key skills like shapes, colours, numbers, sounds etc.
+This is a time for children to work daily in small groups with the same practitioner to work on key skills and next steps.

-Children are supported during Child Initiated Play (C.I.P) is where the children choose to free play within the nursery this includes both indoor and outdoor play.
-During this time Adult Initiated Activities (A.I.A) are available for the children to choose.
+Children are supported during Child Initiated Play (C.I.P).
+This is where the children choose to free flow play within the nursery.
+This includes both indoor and outdoor play.
+During this time Adult Initiated Activities (A.I.A) are available for children derived from their next steps.

 Every day children are provided with fruit, water, milk and other snacks throughout their session.
-Please bring to each session a piece of fruit and/or vegetable for your child to share.
+Fresh water is available all day.

-All activities your child has available to them are linked to the potential learning following the Early Years Foundation Stage (E.Y.F.S).
-Parents and carers are welcome to share their child's learning journal with their child's key person at any time or during our termly open classrooms.
-To find out more about our curriculum please click HERE
+All activities your child has available to them are linked to the potential learning following the Early Years Foundation Stage (E.Y.F.S) and their individual interests.
+Parents and carers are welcome to share their child's learning journal with their child's key person at any time or during our terms open classrooms.

 dates for your diary